dbelford/Obj-Compendium/README.md

 A compilation of Obj-C snippets, classes and frameworks for accomplishing common tasks in OSX & iOS applications.
 Heavily inspired by Bootstrap's documentation.
 This is not a framework in itself though.

-You can use this as a starting point to discover useful classes for issues not solved or implemented by Apple's various frameworks.
+You can use the compendium as a starting point to discover useful classes for issues not solved or implemented by Apple's various frameworks.
 Or use it as a jumping off point for getting to popular open source Obj-C classes and frameworks hosted on Github.

 ##Jump To